- Fire Department

 Community Risk Reduction Division - Fire Department

 The Community Risk Reduction Division (CRRD) of the Rogers Fire Department is staffed by twelve experienced, full-time personnel.
-The RRD is responsible for a wide range of activities that make the community a safer place in which to work, shop, and live.
+The CRRD is responsible for a wide range of activities that make the community a safer place in which to work, shop, and live.

 These activities include residential and commercial plan reviews, fire and life safety inspections, fire safety education, and fire investigations.
 The CRRD is charged with conducting fire and life safety inspections to protect our community and the lives of our citizens through enforcement of the laws and regulations governing fire safety.
 The Division absorbed what was formerly known as the Rogers Building Inspections Department in July of 2015.
 The consolidation improved the inefficiencies of both departments, creating a true one-stop shop for developer/builders.

 This Division reviews all residential and commercial plans prior to the issuance of permits and all applicable sub-permits for the construction of:

 - New commercial buildings